codeaffen/phpipam-action/README.md

 ## Inputs

 **note** Input parameters are not used yet in our action.
-There are for future use.
+They are for future use.
 We need to work on that feature.

 ### `ipam_database_host`